DavisChen99/bioaws/README.md

 # bioaws blog
-*share best practice of life science on aws*
+*share best practices of life science on aws*